Master Service Agreement

 “Charges” means the fees, rates and charges for the Services, as specified in the applicable Service Order or as otherwise invoiced by Consultant pursuant to the Agreement.
 Unless otherwise agreed to by the Parties in writing, Charges for each Service Order shall begin to accrue on the date the Service is provisioned by Consultant.
 Charges for the Services are subject to change at any time if third party charges in connection with a Service are increased or newly charged to Consultant.

 3.2 Annual Fee Increase.
-In order to account for rising operating costs, cost of inflation and price increases by our vendors and suppliers, all Monthly Recurring Charges are subject to a yearly increase of 5-7% each year on the anniversary of the signing of this Agreement.
-The fee increase applies to all contracts regardless of term, and will be communicated to Company with no less than 30 days’ notice.
-As the rate of increase will never exceed 7%, a change in MRC as described this paragraph shall not serve as grounds for terminating this Agreement.
+In order to account for rising operating costs, cost of inflation and price increases by our vendors, suppliers and other factors outside of our control, all Monthly Recurring Charges are subject to a yearly increase of 5-10% each calendar year, on the anniversary of the signing of this Agreement.
+The fee increase applies to all contracts regardless of term, and will be communicated to You with no less than 30 days’ notice.
+As the rate of increase will never exceed 10%, a change in MRC as described in this paragraph shall not serve as grounds for terminating this Agreement.

 3.3 Late Payments.
 If Company is late in making payment, it shall pay a late fee on any late payments at the higher of one and a half percent (1.5%) per month or the maximum rate allowed by applicable law.
 If Consultant uses a collection agency or attorney to collect a late payment or returned payment, Company agrees to pay all reasonable costs of collection or other action.
 These remedies are in addition to and not in limitation of any other rights and remedies available to Consultant under the Agreement, at law or in equity.